 Dates & Duration

-The next course will start in Spring 2019, commencing with the first of two 2-Day workshops.
+The next course will start on Monday, March 25th, 2019 commencing with the first of two 2-day workshops:

 The course costs €995 to attend.